Ozark business roof collapsed during storms

 OZARK, Ark.
-(KNWA) — Ozark citizens are asked to avoid the area of North 3rd and West College Streets due to a possible structural collapse at Rustic Edge.
+(KFTA) — Ozark citizens are asked to avoid the area of North 3rd and West College Streets due to a possible structural collapse at Rustic Edge.

 At some time during the overnight hours on Tuesday, the roof of Rustic Edge collapsed into the building.
 No one was in the building at the time.